 Other things I find noteworthy about this kit is the inclusion of the light mortar piece.
 Not a particular common piece in plastic infantry kits (save the Afrika Korps and 8th Army from Warlord Games) but certainly not unwelcome.
 It just feels a little oversized maybe, at least compared to Warlord Games’s kit.
 Lastly there’s the use of heroic scale for this kit.
 Correct me if I am wrong but most of the existing WW2 kits don’t make use of it.
 I am curious to see if this will persist for future WA kits as I personally really like that scale.
 I definitely have to mention the face sculpts as a highlight for me, they are obviously a little goofy, but I did try doing them more realistic and feel like they have such potential.
 So if you want to paint some Blitzkrieg Brits and don’t like pewter miniatures or want to expand your army, then this kit is absolutely for you!

-If you’d like to pick this kit up and support Goonhammer at the same time, why not do so through our affiliate link?
+If you’d like to pick up this Wargames Atlantic kit and support Goonhammer while you’re at it, get them through our affiliate link?

 Questions, comments, suggestions?
 Got BEF to show off? contact@goonhammer.com or leave a comment below.Â